Web Solutions—Michael Scannell

 The better news

 - Web design is about Web sites first, and Web pages second.
-(Check out a few of the ‘website design’ posts in my blog.)

 - Website visitors are out hunting, usually for information.
 Looking good means speeding up the hunt.